joshwang0322/joshwang0322.github.io/_pages/about.md

 I'm in the 2023-24 Academic Job Market
 ======

-I will present my work "**Large Deviation and Metastability Analysis for Heavy-Tailed Dynamical Systems**" at the 2023 Cornell ORIE Young researchers Workshop:
+I will present my work "**Large Deviation and Metastability Analysis for Heavy-Tailed Dynamical Systems**" at the 2023 Cornell ORIE Young Researchers Workshop:
 - October 01(Sun)-03(Tue), TBD

 and at the 2023 INFORMS annual meeting: